 top of page

-Planning a Multi-Day River Trip - Post 1
+Planning a Multi-Day River Trip - Post 1 - Getting Started

 It's early spring, and it's the perfect time to start planning your family's canoe camping trip this summer.
 Lake canoe camping trips are a fabulous way to get kids into the wilderness, but river trips are my first love.